-Most people who’ve had a comprehensive eye exam are familiar with the puffer test.
-A puffer test is what it sounds like: With your head resting in the chinrest of a diagnostic machine called a slit lamp, your eye doctor uses a puff of air across the surface of the eye to measure the intraocular pressure, “inside” pressure, of the eye.
+Most people who have had a comprehensive eye exam are familiar with the jet test.
+The ball test is just what it sounds like: With your head resting on the chin rest of a diagnostic device called a slit lamp, your eye doctor blows a puff of air on the surface of your eye to measure the pressure inside your eye, or “Internal pressure”. pressure. ” s eyes.

-High pressure is a key indicator of glaucoma, a series of eye diseases that attacks the optic nerve.
+High pressure is a key indicator of glaucoma, a cluster of eye diseases that attack the optic nerve.

 The puffer test is a type of vision test used by eye care professionals to determine the refractive error of a person’s eyes.
 This test is quick, non-invasive, and painless, making it a popular choice for many people.
 But how exactly does a puffer test work, and what can you expect during the exam?
 In this blog post, we’ll take a closer look at the puffer test and explain how it is used to determine the prescription for eyeglasses or contact lenses.

 The puffer test begins with the eye care professional placing a small device, called a puffer, near the person’s eye.
 This device releases a quick burst of air, which gently “puffs” the eye.
 The eye care professional then uses a phoropter, a device that contains multiple lenses, to determine the strength of the eyeglasses or contact lenses needed to correct the person’s vision.

 The eye care professional will ask the person to look through the phoropter and to identify which lens or combination of lenses provides the clearest vision.
 The eye care professional will then make small adjustments to the lenses until the person’s vision is as clear as possible.
 This process is repeated for each eye, and the results are used to determine the prescription for eyeglasses or contact lenses.